jagill/magog-rust/src/planar/primitives/README.md

   * Segment: A finite line between two points, start and end.
 Start and end may be identical.
   * Triangle: Three points.
 They may be colinear.
-  * Rect: A bounding box with min/max-x/y values.
+  * Envelope: Either Empty or a Bounds with min/max-x/y values.
 This will allow many algorithms to short-circuit quickly.
-  * Envelope: Either empty (None), or a Rect.
-A None Envelope comes from an empty geometry, and should be viewed as the empty geometry wrt intersections, containment, etc.
+Rect.
+An Empty Envelope comes from an empty geometry, and should be viewed as the empty geometry wrt intersections, containment, etc.